jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-We will also create a separate route `/create` to to display `CreateBook` component, and a link to that route.
+We will also create a separate route `/create` to display the `CreateBook` component, and a link to that route.
 Update `src/App.js`:

 {% highlight react %}
 import { ApolloClient, InMemoryCache, ApolloProvider } from '@apollo/client';